 Over the past eight years, they’ve moved their home office to a new commercial space, grown their staff to eight full-time employees, and recently acquired an account that means hiring more staff.

-All the while, they've been busy raising three sons and juggling soccer, music lessons and Cub Scouts.
+they’ve been busy raising three sons and juggling soccer, music lessons and Cub Scouts.

 Sadly, Margie’s mother died and left Margie an inheritance-not enough to make her instantly wealthy, but enough that she needed financial advice.

 After having their assets reviewed, Margie and Jerry found they were not fully funding their retirement account, and hadn’t contributed to their children’s statesponsored college tuition plan over the past four years.